Patriboom/FTP_lireFichier/README.md

 # FTP_lireftpFile

-Connect to a NTP server, here is how:
+Async connect to FTP, read data from a file, here is how:

 ```cpp
 #include <FTP_lireftpFile.h>